 - In another large, shallow bowl, whisk together the milk, flour, and lime juice until smooth.

-- From left to right, line up the tofu cubes, milk batter, oat crumbs, and baking tray.
-Place a handful of the tofu cubes into the batter, toss to coat, use a slotted spoon to shake off excess batter, and transfer to the oat and spice mixture.
+- From left to right, line up the tofu cubes, milk batter, breadcrumb mixture, and baking tray.
+Place a handful of the tofu cubes into the batter, toss to coat, use a slotted spoon to shake off excess batter, and transfer to the breadcrumb mixture.
 Toss to coat and transfer to the prepared baking tray.
 Repeat with the remaining tofu.

 - If extra crispiness is desired, spray*** the tofu cubes with a bit more oil.